"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

 Storage And Handling

-All strengths are packaged in bottles of 30 and 90 count.
+All strengths are packaged in bottles and blisters of 30 tablets.

-10/160 mg Tablets - light yellow, ovaloid shaped, film coated tablet with beveled edge, debossed with “NVR” on one side and vUIC” on the other side.
+10/160 mg Tablets - light yellow, ovaloid shaped, film-coated tablet with beveled edge, debossed with “NVR” on one side and “UIC” on the other side.

 Additional Exforge Information